 1. Brand Perception and Value

 Not so much.
-From psychological studies to consumer surveys, it seems that consumers believe brands that constantly offer discounts are of lower quality.
-This perception can negatively impact consumers’ perception of the brand's value and quality.
+According to psychological studies, it seems that consumers believe brands that constantly offer discounts are of lower quality.
+This perception can negatively impact consumers’ perception of a brand's value.

 2. Price Sensitivity